ethereum/solidity-blog/_posts/2020-09-21-solidity-underhanded-contest.md

 ![Solidity Underhanded Contest](/img/2020/09/Underhanded_Solidity.gif)

-The goal of this contest is to write innocent-looking Solidity code, which pretends to clear and straightforward, but actually contains malicious behavior or backdoors.
+The goal of this contest is to write innocent-looking Solidity code, which pretends to be clear and straightforward, but actually contains malicious behavior or backdoors.

 By hosting such a contest we aim to: